skypilot-org/skypilot/docs/source/reference/interactive-nodes.rst

    $ # To see available GPU names:
    $ # sky show-gpus

-Directly set a cloud and instance type, if required:
+Directly set a cloud and an instance type, if required:

 .. code-block:: console

    $ sky gpunode --cloud aws --instance-type p2.16xlarge

-See all available configuration options:
+See all available options and short keys:

 .. code-block:: console